Substitution tilings with transcendental inflation factor: Introduction

 Tile substitutions are frequently used to generate interesting aperiodic tilings like the Penrose tilings or the Ammann--Beenker tilings in the plane, or aperiodic tilings with icosahedral symmetry in three-dimensional space \cite{BG,Enc}.
 Moreover, spaces of (bi-)infinite words generated by symbolic substitutions are well studied with respect to their dynamical, topological, and geometrical properties \cite{BG,DOP,FS,Q}.
 Usually, these substitutions on tiles (resp.\ on letters) use finitely many different tile types (resp.\ finitely many letters).
 This simple fact, together with some common conditions like primitivity, already implies that the tilings (resp.\ infinite words) will necessarily have an inflation factor $\lambda$ that is an algebraic integer.

 This paper explores new phenomena that arise when one allows for infinitely many prototiles (resp.\ letters).
 In particular, in this case there exist tile substitutions with transcendental inflation factors.
+Here we restrict ourselves to tilings in one dimension, hence the prototiles are just intervals.
 Our main results are the following.

 \begin{thm} For every real number $\lambda>2$, there exists a substitution $\varrho$ on an (infinite) compact alphabet $\mathcal{A}$ such that the inflation factor of the associated inflation rule is $\lambda$ and every element of the subshift $(X_{\varrho},\sigma)$ gives rise to a Delone set. \end{thm}